JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/AWS Cloud Project/Readme.md

 # Password Manager Hosted in AWS Cloud

-This project will acquire me with practical experience by constructing a Self-Hosted Password Manager, thereby highlighting my competence in crafting and executing secure solutions for overseeing confidential data.
-Exhibit my adeptness in harnessing AWS Cloud services, a skill that is greatly coveted in the contemporary cloud-centric landscape.
-In addition, I will illustrate my proficiency in implementing HTTPS encryption, underscoring my dedication to safeguarding data during transit and preserving sensitive information.
-This will be substantiated by concrete demonstrations of my capability to reinforce data protection through the secure storage of intricate passwords.
+This project acquired me with practical experience by constructing a cloud-based and self-hosted Password Manager.
+It highlighted my competence in crafting and executing secure solutions for confidential data.
+AWS EC2 instance was used in this project to showcase cloud-based landscape.
+In addition, I illustrated my proficiency in implementing HTTPS encryption, showcasing my dedication to safeguarding data during transit and preserving sensitive information.

 <h2></h2>